IBM-EPBL/IBM-Project-23117-1659867354/README.md

 Vijay B M

-Our project is about job/skill recommendation for helping who suffer from the jobs and don't have skills to get the job.
+Our project is about job/skill recommendation for helping who suffer from the jobs and even they don't have skills to get the job.